 For further details on University recognition of Diploma Programme subjects in different countries please follow the link below:

-For further information, please contact the IB Diploma Programme Coordinator Mr. Banfield via the email address below:
+For further information, please contact the Head of Sixth Form, Mrs Louise Brown, via the email address below:

 Please note that in line with other independent schools, NAS Dubai charges for all external examinations.
 Parents will receive invoices which will cover fees for i/GCSE and IB examinations.

 Re-sits will be charged as an additional cost (should they be required).
 Students, who have special requirements (i.e. a reader/scribe), may also incur additional charges.
 It is not possible for NAS Dubai to include these charges in the general school fees as each individual student incurs different costs.